Ashok1328/Ashok1328/README.md

 ### 🔍 About Me

-I'm a passionate **Software QA Engineer** from Nepal, focused on building reliable, bug-free software that users can trust.
-I work across the full testing lifecycle — from crafting detailed test plans and test cases to automating regression suites with Selenium and validating APIs with Postman.
+I'm a **QA Engineer** who enjoys finding bugs and maintaining high quality standards across every project I undertake.
+Based in Nepal 🇳🇵, I'm focused on building reliable, bug-free software that users can trust — working across the full testing lifecycle from crafting detailed test plans to automating regression suites with Selenium and validating APIs with Postman.

 I believe quality isn't just about finding bugs — it's about preventing them.
 That mindset drives everything I do, from writing my first test case to building automation frameworks.